seanhagen/workernator/docs/design.md

 ##### Job Type

-As part of the definition of a job, each job has a 'type'.
-This type defines what the job does, as well as what arguments it expects.
+Part of the GRPC definition includes the `JobType` enum.
+This is used as part of creating a job, so that the service knows which set of arguments to use.

-In addition to the three pre-defined jobs ( "Fibonacci", "Expression Evaluator", and "Wait Then Send" ), there is also a '0-th' job type: `Noop`.
-This is because in Go, the default value for a variable with type `JobType` is 0.
-Rather than have this be the value for an "actual" job, instead this is assigned to a job that does nothing and doesn't print anything.
+Because of how GRPC enum types work in Go, the default value for `JobType` is `Noop`.
+This will be a job that does nothing; it won't even attempt to do any of the cgroup or namespace stuff.
 This way a configuration error, programmer flub, or simple clumsy-fingered mistake won't start the wrong job.

 ##### Job Request Messages